 In case the UE is expected to receives PDSCH of a certain HARQ Process ID, the deferred SPS HARQ bit(s) for this HARQ Process ID are dropped.

-Supporting companies: Nokia/NSB, OPPO, vivo (1st preference), Panasonic, Sharp, ZTE,TCL, ETRI, China Telecom, …
+Supporting companies: Nokia/NSB, OPPO, vivo (1st preference), Panasonic, Sharp, ZTE,TCL, ETRI, China Telecom, Huawei, Lenovo/Motorola Mobility…

 Alt.
 4: Do not confirm the WA.
-The UE is expected to store at least the HARQ-ACK information of deferred SPS HARQ processes for deferred HARQ transmission
+The UE drops the deferred SPS HARQ bits if the PDSCH for that SPS is successfully decoded

-Supporting companies: …
+Supporting companies: Sony …

 Alt.
 5: Other